First published Aug 8, 2017. Refreshed Aug 25, 2021.

 - Unreached: Customers who haven’t received the email invitation and/or haven’t even heard about the eCommerce site.

-Once you’ve segmented your customers based on their eCommerce journeys, you should define a marketing objective that fits each stage of the journey:
+Once you’ve segmented your customers based on their B2B eCommerce temperature, you should define a marketing objective that fits each bucket.

 - Lukewarm and cold customers: Explain the benefits of eCommerce on a level that makes sense to the user and offer a new incentive for returning to the eCommerce site.